Green-Fuzzing/green-fuzzing.github.io/README.md

 Guidance below the form updates as you change selections so you can quickly see which combinations are most efficient.

+## Privacy & storage
+- The app shows an EU-friendly consent notice the first time you visit; acknowledging it stores a single strictly necessary cookie so we avoid asking again.
+- Saved fuzzing scenarios never leave your device—they remain in `localStorage` so you can reload them later.
+Clear the saved runs list to remove them.

 ## Updating the data
 The Green Algorithms dataset is tracked as a Git submodule pointing to `https://github.com/GreenAlgorithms/GA-data`.
 To refresh the calculator with a newer revision: